toashiqur/toashiqur.github.io/_posts/2020-02-13-creating-a-blog-on-github.markdown

 jekyll -v
 ```

-Now set the path of the command prompt to your existing folder [your_user_name.github.io.git] and give the following [command][jekyll-in-existing-link].
+Now set the path of the command prompt to your cloned repository **your_user_name.github.io.git** and give the following [command][jekyll-in-existing-link].
 The dot (.) here is part of the command.

 ```
 jekyll new .
 ```

-if you have existing files then
+if you have pre-existing files in your repository then

 ```
 jekyll new . --force